-The origins and much of current practice in conversation analysis (commonly abbreviated to CA) reside in the sociological approach to language and communication known as ethnomethodology (Cicourel 1973; Garfinkel 1974).
+The origins and much of current practice in conversation analysis (CA) reside in the sociological approach to language and communication known as ethnomethodology (Garfinkel 1974; Cicourel, Chapter 4).
 Ethnomethodology means studying the link between what social actors 'do' in interaction and what they 'know' about interaction.
 Social structure is a form of order, and that order is partly achieved through talk, which is itself structured and orderly.
 Social actors have common-sense knowledge about what it is they are doing interactionally in performing specific activities and in jointly achieving communicative coherence.
-Making this knowledge about ordinary, everyday affairs explicit, and in this way finding an understanding of how society is organized and how it functions, is ethnomethodology's main concern (Garfinkel 1967; Turner 1974; Heritage 1984b).
+Making this knowledge about ordinary, everyday affairs explicit, and in this way finding an understanding of how society is organised and how it functions, is ethnomethodology's main concern (Garfinkel 1967; Turner 1974; Heritage 1984b).

-Following this line of inquiry, CA views language as a form of social action and aims, in particular, to discover and describe how the organization of social interaction makes manifest and reinforces the structures of social organization and social institutions (see, e.g., papers in Boden and Zimmerman 1991; Drew and Heritage 1992a; Hutchby and Wooffitt 1998; Chapters 14, 15, 17, 23, 28).
+Following this line of inquiry, CA views language as a form of social action and aims, in particular, to discover and describe how the organisation of social interaction makes manifest and reinforces the structures of social organisation and social institutions (see, e.g., papers in Boden and Zimmerman 1991; Drew and Heritage 1992a; Schegloff, Chapter 6; Hutchby and Wooffitt 1998).
 Hutchby and Wooffitt, who point out that 'talk in interaction' is now commonly preferred to the designation 'conversation', define CA as follows:

-CA is the study of recorded, naturally occurring talk-in-interaction . . .
+CA is the study of recorded, naturally occurring talk-in-interaction ...
 Principally it is to discover how participants understand and respond to one another in their turns at talk, with a central focus being on how sequences of interaction are generated.
 To put it another way, the objective of CA is to uncover the tacit reasoning procedures and sociolinguistic competencies underlying the production and interpretation of talk in organized sequences of interaction.